NatWest caps transfers to crypto exchanges, including Binance, over fraud concerns

 "To protect our customers from the criminals exploiting these platforms, we're temporarily reducing the maximum daily amount that a customer can send to cryptocurrency exchanges as well as blocking payments to a small number of cryptocurrency asset firms where we have seen particularly significant levels of fraud-related harm for our customers."

-A spokesperson for Binance, one of the world’s largest crypto exchanges, did not immediately respond to requests for comment on the NatWest move.
+A spokesperson for Binance, one of the world's largest crypto exchanges, said it was serious about its responsibility to protect users from attempted scams and frauds.

-Binance, which is coming under increasing scrutiny by regulators globally, has previously said it works closely with regulators, law enforcement and industry leaders to further security and provide protection to its users.
+"Where we are made aware of these kinds of claims, we immediately take action and have an excellent record of working with law enforcement agencies globally to assist in their investigations," he said.

-Britain’s financial watchdog last week said Binance cannot conduct any regulated activity and issued a warning to consumers about the platform.
+Binance is coming under increasing scrutiny by regulators globally.
+Britain's financial watchdog last week said it cannot conduct any regulated activity and issued a warning to consumers about the platform. read more

 Since January, crypto-related firms have had to register with the FCA, which oversees compliance with laws designed to prevent money laundering and terrorist financing.